CraigB-spinner/Arcade-Spinner/README.md

 **Sept.
 5/20:**  Uploaded my version of code from 2019; sourced June 27/19 and modified/optimized/bug fixed during summer 2019.<br/>
 **Sept.
 11/20:** Uploaded revised code to allow switching of Spinner's X & Y axis - mod axisFlip directive to setup special button of choice. <br/>
 **Dec.
 11/20:**  Uploaded new code for Mouse only Spinner operation.
 Note: all buttons can be inactivated for Spinner-Only operation.
 **Dec.
-16/20:**  Uploaded new code for override Joystick directions mod (using buttons for menu)<br/><br/>
+16/20:**  Uploaded new code for override Joystick directions mod (using buttons for menu)<br/>
-Updated readme from 'jmtw000' version with different component list...

 This project uses an Arduino Pro Micro clone, arcade spinner, with 8 buttons (up to 10).
-It maybe used with MAME or any other emulator which can use the X axis of the mouse as a paddle/spinner controller.
-The code should work on any board which uses the ATmega32U4 as long as the port pins are mapped to the same "digital pins".
-The spinner was created because it was a cheaper alternative to commercially available ones.
-I find it works well for ball and paddle games, like Tempest, and also makes a decent controller for driving games.
+It maybe used with MAME or any other emulator which can use the mouse X-axis as a paddle/spinner controller.
+Code should work on any board using an ATmega32U4 as long as port pins are mapped to same “digital pins” as Pro Micro.
+The DIY spinner was created as a cheaper alternative to commercially available devices.
+It works well with ball and paddle games, like Arkanoid, ever popular shooter Tempest, driving game like Pitstop and many other non-joystick controller games.

-To construct this, you will need a 2-phase rotary encoder which can operate at 5v and some momentary switch buttons plus Arduino micro-controller or Sparkfun Pro Micro - 5V version or similar clone.<br/>
+To construct this, you will need a 2-phase rotary encoder which can operate at 5v along with your momentary switches affixed to an Arduino micro-controller like SparkFun Pro Micro - 5V version or similar clone.<br/>
 [**Rotary encoder** used](https://www.amazon.ca/gp/product/B00IJ788AA/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1) (600 pulses/rev quadrature optical encoder = 2400 pulse spinner)<br/>
 [**Wheel** used](https://www.amazon.ca/gp/product/B07DPDJHR6/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1) (Generous 2.5" dia. aluminum/rubber weighted spinner, better than 1" guitar knobs)<br/>
 [**ATmega32U4** used](https://www.amazon.ca/gp/product/B01N4TVIQX/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) (clone of SparkFun Pro Micro)<br/>